DaWe1992/Applied_ML_Fundamentals/README.md

 Unsurprisingly, the solutions have to be your own work. **If you plagiarize, you will lose all bonus points!**

 **Further remarks:**
 * Code assignments have to be done in Python.
-Please submit a *.py* file (no jupyter notebooks, since it does not allow debugging)
+Please submit a *.py* file (no jupyter notebooks, since jupyter notebooks do not allow for proper debugging).
-* The following packages are allowed: *numpy*, *pandas* (please ask beforehand, if you want to use a specific package not mentioned here)
+* The following packages are allowed: *numpy*, *pandas* (please ask beforehand, if you want to use a specific package not mentioned here).
-* Do not use already implemented models (e.g. from *scikit-learn*)
+* Do not use already implemented models (e.g. from *scikit-learn*).

 ## Exam <img src="https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/exam.png" width="30px" height="25px">
 The exam will take 60 minutes.
 The maximum attainable score will be 60 points, so you have one minute per point.